AkimuraNg/FinalProject-tamk5G00DL98-3002/README.md

 ## Application Status

-This app is in it first build with test dummies.
+This application is in the second development status.
-<br> No API have been used in this application yet.
-API will be added later.
+<br> The app has some working API from the website.
+<br>However, there are some problems with others API address since it is still under development from API website.
+<br>Some improvements will be developed in the future when the API source is completed.

 ## Features

-In the first release, the features are simple:
+In this second release, the features are:

-<br>* Three categories for users: main category (for ingredients), secondary category (for specific dish), and cocktail category.
+* Three categories for users: main category (for a type of dish, ex: beef, dessert, chicken), secondary category (for specific dish from the main categories), and cocktail category.
-<br>* The application also have search bar for user to look for a specific recipe.
+* The application has search bar for user to look for a specific recipe.
-<br>* Scroll bar is used to select different categories.
+* Scroll bar is used to select different categories.
-<br>* Slide view is provided to select diffenrent dishes.
+* Slide view is provided to select diffenrent dishes.
+* List of different type of categories and dishes of each.
+* Cooking time, calories, and portion.
+* Ingredients needed for the dishes and cooking instruction.
+* Button directed to the website for more specific details of the dishes.

 ## UID